jingxianng/al-folio/_pages/about.md

     <p>Vance Hall, 3733 Spruce Street</p>
     <p>Philadelphia PA 19104</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+My main research areas are household finance, real estate economics, and behavioral economics.
+I study how individuals and households make consumption and savings decisions, and how they utilize financial instruments such as retirement savings accounts, mortgages, and other credit products.
+I study how behavioral frictions impact how households utilize these products and the implications for welfare and for policy design.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.